nikija/public/Distributor/Widget.md

 If you have issues with Google Analytics Ecommerce tracking, please consult following troubleshooting guide first:

+* Make sure your google analytics inicialization code does not use named tracker etc. ga("create", "UA-643435310-2", {name: "myTracker"}).
+Distributor currently does not support named trackers.
+By sure to remove third parametr otherwise Google Analytics Ecommerce reporting will not work.

 * Ensure, that E-commerce is turned on in Google Analytics - Conversion -> Ecommerce -> Overview should look like picture below

 ![schranka-2](https://cloud.githubusercontent.com/assets/13900491/9854066/28bae7c8-5b07-11e5-8e44-e111b4405bf1.jpg)